CTheory

-CTheory was a peer-reviewed academic journal published from 1976 to 1991, and from 1993 to 2017.
-It was originally established as the Canadian Journal of Political and Social Theory, reviving as CTheory in 1993.
-It focused on technology, media theory, and culture, publishing articles, interviews, book reviews and "event-scenes."
-It is edited by Arthur and Marilouise Kroker.
-The journal was published by the University of Victoria (UVic), BC, Canada.
-It is now archived in the UVic library virtual space.
+CTheory was a peer-reviewed academic journal published from 1993 to 2017, known for being one of the first online-only academic journals and for publishing leading thinkers and "digirati" on questions of technology, theory, and the posthuman.
+It was the successor to the Canadian Journal of Political and Social Theory, which had been published from 1976 to 1991 in traditional print media.
+CTheory focused on technology, media theory, and culture, publishing articles, interviews, book reviews and "event-scenes."